What’s a sales process? We’re glad you asked.

-The Internet is littered with articles about the sales process.
+The Internet is littered with articles about the sales process and sales process tips.

 So what makes this the best one you’ll ever read?

 It’s the only sales process post based on hard data.

 We used AI to analyze over 1M sales conversations that span 384,923 deals.

 Those sales calls were recorded, transcribed from speech to text, and analyzed with AI.